Ne00n/woodKubernetes/README.md

 python3 wood.py lxd
 ```
 2. Deploy rqlite on all Nodes<br />
-Check if version is up to date
+Check if the version is up to date
 ```
 python3 wood.py rqlite
 ```
-Check cluster status:
+Check the rqlite cluster status:
 ```
 curl rqlite:4003/nodes?pretty
 ```